mike99mac/nagios-doc/README.md

 sudo apt upgrade -y
 ```

 - Ubuntu Desktop does not come with an SSH server installed.
-To install openSSH, run the following command:
+To install openSSH, git and vim, run the following command:

 ```
-sudo apt install -y openssh-server
+sudo apt install -y openssh-server git vim
 ```

 The OpenSSH server should now be running, so you can work from an SSH session if you prefer.